openapi-generators/openapi-python-client/README.md

 If this option results in conflicts, you will need to manually override class names instead via the `class_overrides` option.

+### http_timeout

+By default, the timeout for retrieving the schema file via HTTP is 5 seconds.
+In case there is an error when retrieving the schema, you might try and increase this setting to a higher value.

 [changelog.md]: CHANGELOG.md
 [poetry]: https://python-poetry.org/